scaljeri/angular-route-xxl/README.md

 If you want to see this in action, go to the [demo](https://stackblitz.com/edit/angular-route-xxl?file=app%2Ffoo-bar%2Ffoo-bar.component.ts) and click on a route.
 The ripple effect is just that!

+### Angular 5.2
+Angular now supports [`paramsInheritanceStrategy`](https://blog.angular.io/angular-5-2-now-available-312d1099bd81), it can be set to `always`, meaning child routes will have access to all ancestor parameters and data.

 ### Contributors
    + @dirkluijk - Suggested to solve the issue using decorators
    + @superMDguy - Added `@RouteQueryParams()` and an option to return actual values instead of Observables